-Do you have curly hair that’s feeling limp, or are you desperately trying to grow your hair out?
-What if I told you that the secret to shiny, strong, and bouncy hair is probably sitting in your pantry?
-If you have rice on hand, you’re in luck.
-Let’s chat about why you need to try a rice-water rinse today and how to DIY.
+Do you have hair that’s feeling limp, or are you desperately trying to grow your hair out?
+What if I told you that rice water you simply discard when cooking rice may be your secret to strong, bouncy, and shiny hair?
+Let’s chat about why you need to try a rice-water rinse today, how to prepare one and how to use it the right way.

-Rice-water rinses are said to have originated in Heian, Japan (794 to 1185 CE).
-Women had floor-length hair that they regularly bathed in rice water to maintain.
-This practice isn’t just limited to Japan; women of the Yao tribe in current-day China cut their hair once in their life, maintaining their sometimes-floor-length locks by bathing them in rice water.
-There’s a reason why this traditional rinse is still in use today; it works.
+The use of rice water for hair originated in Heian, Japan (794 to 1185 CE).
+Women had floor-length hair that they regularly bathed in rice water to maintain hair length and strength.
+This practice isn’t just limited to Japan; women of the Yao tribe in current-day China cut their hair once in their life, maintaining their long hair by bathing it in rice water.
+There’s a reason why this traditional rinse has been used for hundreds of years and is still in use today – it works.

 - Rinse ½ cup (97g) rice in a strainer.
 Add to a pot with 2-3 cups (472-717g) of water.

 - Bring pot to a boil on medium-high heat.
-Once boiling, turn down to low.
+Once you have boiling water, turn it down to low.
 Cover and simmer until fully cooked, about 10-15 min.
 Make sure to keep an eye on the pot so that the water doesn’t cook off completely.

-- Use a fine mesh strainer to strain water into a bowl or jar.
+- Use a fine-mesh strainer to strain the water into a clean bowl or jar.
 Set in the fridge until cool.
 Use immediately or store it covered in the fridge for up to 1 week.
 (Save the rice for dinner.)

 How to Use Rice Water Hair Rinse?

-- Apply rice water to soaking wet hair by scooping it onto your hair, dipping your head in a bowl, or dumping it onto your hair.
+- Apply rice water to soaking wet hair by scooping it onto your hair, dipping your head in a bowl, or sparing rice water onto your hair using a spray bottle.

 - Rake rice water from roots to tip and make sure that strands are fully coated.
 Leave on for 5 minutes.